-Marking the end of the United Nations’ Year of Indigenous Languages, Office for Contemporary Art Norway (OCA) and Norwegian Crafts welcomes you to Oslo’s Melahuset for an evening programme about Indigenous languages and creative practices related to Sámi aesthetic expressions, such as duodji and dáidda
+To mark the end of the United Nations’ Year of Indigenous Languages, the Office for Contemporary Art Norway and Norwegian Crafts hosted a three-part event dealing with Indigenous languages and creative practices related to Sámi aesthetic expressions such as duodji and dáidda.

 Over recent years, OCA’s programming has maintained a commitment to language, highlighting the special attention to words, speech and writing that many artists and thinkers implement in their work today.
 As our last event of the year, we continue this commitment with a programme on Indigenous language and in particular South Sámi, one of the languages most under pressure in the world.

 In Indigenous societies, where written materials have been the exception rather than the rule, it is the spoken language that serves as literature – linked not only to the people, but also to the ancestral landscapes in which they were created, and to the current environments in which they continue to exist today.

 ‘Studies show that Sámi aesthetic practices such as duodji are vital in upholding and ensuring the continuing survival of Sámi languages, cultures and connection to landscapes.
 Children learn to practice duodji by first seeing and then reproducing the practice of their elders, who through the spoken word relay not only their practice, but also their knowledge, traditions, beliefs and histories that have been generated by that practice through the generations,’ says Liisa-Rávná Finbog.